 (CONSERVATIVE ORDER against CHANGE – continued)

-In April the revolt north of the Peloponnese spread across the Isthmus of Corinth, north toward central Greece and toward Athens.
+In April the Greek revolt spread northward toward central Greece and Athens.
 In May, Muslims in Athens were defending themselves from the Acropolis.
 In the Peloponnese various towns and cities fell, including Petras, where all Muslims who did not make it to the safety of the walls of the town's fortress were killed.
-In August in the Peloponnese, Muslims of the small town of Monemvasia were besieged and chose to surrender rather endure more hunger, and when they surrendered they were slaughtered.
+In August in the Peloponnese, Muslims of the small town of Monemvasia were besieged and chose to surrender rather than endure more hunger, and when they surrendered they were slaughtered.
 A few days later, between 2,000 and 3,000 Muslims in Navarino were massacred.
-Tripolitsa was a city of 35,000 Turks, Albanians, Jews and others, where the Ottoman governor resided, and there Greeks massacred for two days.
+Tripolitsa was a city of 35,000 Turks, Albanians, Jews and others in the middle of Peloponnese.
+There the Ottoman governor resided, and there Greeks massacred for two days.
 An estimated 10,000 people, including women and children, were killed, as were 2,000 who had been taken prisoner.
 It is reported that Muslim women were raped and that Muslims were tortured for information of the whereabouts of their money.
 Water wells became polluted and disease spread that caused the death of thousands of Greeks.
 The taking of Tripolitsa in October was the final Greek success for the year 1821.
 Turks remained only at the fortresses in Patras and Nauplia and two lesser fortresses.